 After Graham has finished advising the defensive investor and admitted that an active and aggressive approach to investing can yield above average results, much of his advice lines up with the approach popularized by Peter Lynch.
 This can be summed up as:

 Picking up on Graham’s advice to the young investor to study how to assess the value of companies and their stock in specific industries, Zweig points out how the evidence shows that this approach can lead to substantial losses.

 Investors will tend to get complacent about including in their portfolios, the stocks of companies that are close to home in some way.
-It is too easy with familiar companies to fail to apply the same rigor to the assessment of value as you do with unfamiliar ones.
+It is too easy with companies that are familiar to fail to apply the same rigor to the assessment of value as you do with unfamiliar ones.
 Zweig lists a number of studies to prove this point.